Tuition and Fees

 - If a class was paid online using the WEB, the refund will be batch processed back to the credit card used.

-- Students may also bring the same credit card to the cashier’s window to receive the refund to their credit card.
+- Students may also bring the same credit card to the cashier’s window to receive a refund to their credit card.

 - Enrollment cancellation does not guarantee students will be dropped from class for non-payment of tuition.